Joel-Raju/joel-raju.github.io/content/posts/2020-03-28---Form-handling-using-React-Hooks.md

 ## Can we do better ?

-Lets create a Hook and start tracking our input changes.
+Lets start by creating a custom hook and tracking the input change.

 ```typescript
 // ...